SDGforskning/sdg-strings/SDG15_query_action_WoS.md

 #### Phrase 2

 This phrase aims to find research about halting forest loss and degradation.
-The elements of this phrase are *action + forests + loss*.
+The elements of this phrase are *action + deforestation/forest + loss**.

 REDD is not limited with action terms since REDD is an action itself (Reducing Emissions from Deforestation and forest Degradation).